voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 As usual, remember that refs are containers and the value is accessed through the `value` property ;)

 But what happens if calculating a value is expensive? you wouldn't want to compute it every time your component renders.
-React includes the `useMemo` for that:
+React includes the `useMemo` hook for that:

 ```js{7}
 function fibNaive(n) {